Is it normal to hate your job? How to find happiness in the workplace?

 Remember, your work should not take over your whole life.
 It is perfectly all right to take pride in one’s work and accomplishments, but you should also cultivate a life outside it.
 Like any type of relationship, you have the power to decide when to end things.

 Happiness, in different facets of your life (including work), boils down to the choices you make.
 You may be unable to change a few things at the office.
 You can, however, make the choice to improve yourself and change your outlook.

 Will you choose to be happy today?

-Author Bio: The author of this post, Salma El-Shurafa, is an experienced Executive Coach and founder of The Pathway Project.
-She is a Professional Certified Coach by the International Coaching Federation (ICF), a Certified Professional Co-Active Coach from The Coaches Training Institute (CTI) and a graduate of CTI’s Co-Active Leadership program.
-Find her on LinkedIn.
+Author Bio: Salma El-Shurafa is the founder of The Pathway Project.
+She is a professional certified coach by the International Coaching Federation (ICF), a Certified Professional Co-Active Coach from The Coaches Training Institute (CTI), and a graduate of CTI’s Co-Active Leadership program.

 • Email: Contact Us

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.